Signed in as:

 Animals are taken from the wild ( trafficked) often traumatically.

-Animals can be put in harmful situations either from the public, unnatural environments or other animal individuals that abuse them.
+Animals can be put in harmful situations either from the public, staff, unnatural environments or other animal individuals that abuse them.

 What to do: Support rehabilitate and release wildlife centers.
 Support anti poaching/trafficking organizations.